For Patients & Caregivers

 Derived from the rhizome of the plant, kava is from the Pacific Rim and Hawaiian Islands.
 It is used as a social beverage in those areas and to relieve anxiety, stress, and insomnia.
 Kavalactones in kava are thought to be the active constituent that produces skeletal muscle relaxation, non-narcotic anesthesia, and local anesthetic effects.

 Clinical data suggest moderate benefits with kava as short-term use for generalized anxiety disorder (39), and no differences in withdrawal or addiction versus placebo (40).
-Several other studies also support the use of kava for relieving anxiety (1) (25) (26).
-It has further been suggested as an alternative to benzodiazepines, which are used to treat anxiety.
-However, an internet-based study suggests that kava is not superior to placebo in reducing anxiety (3), and a randomized clinical trial reported similar findings (36).
+Several other studies also support the use of kava for relieving anxiety (1) (25) (26), but a recent double-blind placebo-controlled trial did not find benefit (54).
+Although it has been suggested as an alternative to benzodiazepines, an internet-based study suggests that kava is not superior to placebo in reducing anxiety (3), and a randomized clinical trial reported similar findings (36).

 Kava consumption has been associated with low cancer incidence (30), but one of its constituents was shown to stimulate growth of melanoma cells (31).

 Kavapyrones are centrally-acting skeletal muscle relaxants, anticonvulsants, and peripherally-acting local anesthetics.
 There are conflicting data on the effects of kavapyrones on CNS levels of dopamine and serotonin (14).
-Possible hepatotoxicity mechanisms are thought to be cytochrome P450 inhibition, reduction in liver glutathione content, or inhibition of cyclooxygenase (COX) activity (4) (15).
+Possible hepatotoxicity mechanisms are thought to be CYP450 inhibition, reduction in liver glutathione content, or inhibition of COX activity (4) (15).